Cyber Monday 2019: 100+ best deals and sales to shop

 - Tory Burch: Take 30% off purchases of $250 or more and up to 60% off sales style with promo code THANKS at the brand's Holiday Event.

-- Ugg: If your closet is lacking in cozy footwear, head over to the Ugg Closet, which has opened up to reveal deals on some of the brand's classic boots, sneakers, flats and slippers.
+- Ugg: If your closet is lacking in cozy footwear, head over to the Ugg Closet, which has opened up to reveal deals of up to 60% off on some of the brand's classic boots, sneakers, flats and slippers.

-- Untuckit: Take 25% off sitewide through December 1, and combined savings of up to 50%.

 - Urban Outfitters: Buy one, get one 50% off sitewide.
 The discount is taken at checkout on the lower priced item.